hipay/hipay-docs/hipay-enterprise-sdk-prestashop/5-Module-installation.md

 ```

 - Your container is loading: wait for a few seconds while Docker installs PrestaShop and the HiPay module.*
-- You can now test the HiPay Fullservice module in a browser with this URL:
+- You can now test the HiPay Enterprise module in a browser with this URL:

 ```
  http://localhost:8085/